13 Mistakes New Beekeepers Make

 3. Not Recognizing a Queenless Hive

-What we failed to notice, until it was too late, was a complete lack of new eggs and larvae.
-We didn’t start to pay attention until the population began to drop off sharply.
+We failed to notice a complete lack of new eggs and larvae until it was too late.
+We didn’t start to pay attention until the population began to drop off sharply and we knew the queen had been lost.

-By then it was too late.
-We were well into the season with fall around the corner.
+We were well into the season, with fall around the corner.
 There was no time to replace the queen and save the colony.

 Pay attention to the queen.
 You may not always be able to find her.
 Don’t go crazy looking for her.
-Look for signs that she’s in there and she’s healthy.
+Look for signs that she’s in there, and she’s healthy.

 Look for queen cells indicating that the bees are addressing the problem.
 If not, you may need to transfer eggs and brood from another colony (you read item 1 above, right?) or buy a new queen.
 Get the hive queen right as soon as possible.